 It is recommended that there is only one single PIP or waiver applicant identified for the submission of the application.
 This applicant will be the addressee of the Agency's decision; however, an appropriate PIP or waiver Decision (covering the proposed indication[s], route[s] of administration and pharmaceutical form[s]) can be used by an applicant who is not the PIP addressee, to satisfy the requirements of Article 7 or Article 8.

-- When can I expect feedback after PDCO discussion?
+- How and when can I expect feedback on my application?

 - How should I answer the PDCO’s request for modifications of a PIP?

 At day 60 of the procedure, you may be requested by the PDCO to propose modifications to the plan.
 In this case, the procedure will be suspended until the Agency has received the response document from the applicant.
 The request for modifications to the plan is contained in the last section of the summary report and is established on the basis of both the evaluation of the application (summary report) and the PDCO discussions and conclusions at day 30 and day 60 of the procedure.

 - a response document to the request for modifications, where each of the issues should be listed and addressed point by point.
 This document should be submitted both as a PDF and as a Word format file;

 - a modified Part A electronic application form (please note that this is required in most cases, including situations where a waiver or deferral are no longer requested or where they are now being proposed);